 Smooth, firmer skin is impacted by numerous factors of ageing – and only some of which can be compensated for using non-surgical treatments

-There are actually SEVERAL factors that contribute to the development of crow’s feet or wrinkles around the eye, including:
+There are actually SEVERAL factors that contribute to the development of crow’s feet and wrinkles around the eye, such as:

-- Smoking: Habitual smoking is VERY harmful to the skin; it constricts the blood vessels and reduces the supply of oxygen and essential nutrients to all of the different tissues in the body, making them age faster and often resulting in numerous chronic or life-threatening diseases.
+Habitual smoking is VERY harmful to the skin; it constricts the blood vessels and also reduces the supply of oxygen and essential nutrients to all of the different tissues in the body, thus making them age faster and often resulting in numerous chronic or life-threatening diseases.

-- Sleeping positions: The way you sleep can result in additional pressure on your face.
+The way you sleep can also result in additional pressure on your face.
 Over time, your sleeping postures can result in etched lines around your eyes or other areas of the face.
-Pattern’s of crow’s feet wrinkles around your eyes may also be influenced by how you rest your face on your pillow, as all actions or expressions that you repeat over time will have a cumulative effect on the skin.
+Patterns of crow’s feet wrinkles around your eyes may also be influenced by how you rest your face on your pillow.
+All actions or expressions that you repeat over time will of course have a cumulative effect on the skin.

-- Repeated facial expressions: People who repeatedly frown, smile or squint usually develop crows feet earlier.
+People who repeatedly frown, smile and squint usually develop crows feet earlier.
 Groove forms under the skin surface each time you use a facial muscle for expressing your emotions.
-Normally, the skin springs back quickly when you are young, but over time, it loses its flexibility to spring back and becomes harder, resulting in more permanent grooves.
+Normally, the skin springs back quickly when you are young.
+But over time, it of course loses its flexibility to spring back and becomes harder, resulting in more permanent grooves.

-- Yo-yo dieting: Yo-yo dieting is the losing and gaining of significant amount of weight.
-This can cause damage to the elastic structure of the skin due to the repeated stretching of the skin when you gain or lose weight.
-Over time the skin starts to sag and crows feet will begin to occur, just as the skin on your body might not ‘bounce’ back after weight loss and you’ll need a body lift to reduce the excess skin.
+Yo-yo dieting is the losing and gaining of significant amount of weight.
+This can cause damage to the elastic structure of the skin.
+This is of course, due to the repeated stretching of the skin when you gain or lose weight.
+Over time the skin starts to sag and crows feet will begin to occur also, just as the skin on your body might not ‘bounce’ back after weight loss and you’ll need a body lift to reduce the excess skin.